 My recommendation: The Micromax 3G USB stick is universal-friendly.

 When my Reliance USB stick connection went wonky and customer service sent me in circles with no success, it sent me seeking a more effective solution.
-The Micromax 3G USB stick is a dreamy net travel solution and so far, I’ve been able to use it in India, Thailand and Malaysia at hotels, tourist sights, beaches, on moving trains and buses on their way to border crossings.
+I have a Micromax 3G USB stick which I bought in Malaysia.
+So far, I’ve been able to use it in India, Thailand and Malaysia at hotels, tourist sights, beaches, on moving trains and buses on their way to border crossings.
+But if you’re in the U.S. looking to get an unlocked MiFi for your trip, the Huawei E5531 Unlocked 3G internet stick is a dreamy net travel solution and it can be used in Europe, Africa, Asia and the Middle East.

 3. Coping with mosquitoes when you travel